 Standards for Mobile Applications

-To increase industry awareness and dialogue about mobile app threats specifically, Veracode has established its “Mobile App Top 10 List.”
+To increase industry awareness and dialogue about mobile app threats specifically, CA Veracode has established its “Mobile App Top 10 List.”
 The goal of the list is to serve as an industry standard for categorizing malicious functionalities and to serve as a checklist of vulnerabilities that developers and security teams can collectively utilize to determine what mobile app risks exist and how they can be effectively and efficiently mitigated.
 While traditional security vulnerabilities can be compounded by mobile use case specifics and new, platform-particular challenges, the same best practices established in other environments should be adhered to.

 Most importantly, The Mobile App Top 10 can serve as the standard to which compliance must be demonstrated through independent testing, much like the OWASP Top 10 or CWE/SANS Top 25 are used for verifying traditional, third-party applications.